geek4you/infrastructure/README.md

 Install Spark
 -------------

 This will download, copy to opt and install Spark.
-It will set the required environment variables and you should be up and running with a local installation of Spark.
+It will set the required environment variables, deploy the configs and start your master and slaves.

-	ansible-playbook -i hosts playbooks/install_spark.yml --ask-sudo-pass
+	ansible-playbook -i hosts playbooks/install_spark.yml --ask-sudo-pass --ask-pass

+> Note: This setup is mostly written for running Spark on your local machine.
+You might need to modify these scripts a bit if you wish to run Spark on a cluster.
+Mostly the changes would be in the config files - the `slaves` config file should be populated and live only on the master.